 - JAXA is very much active in infrared astronomy since 1995.
 Japan sent its first Infrared Space Observatory into space in 1995.
 Infrared Space Observatory was active until 1998.
 Another infrared-based space observatory is Akari.
 By 2032, JAXA is planning to launch the most advanced Space Infrared Telescope for Cosmology and Astrophysics.

-- Not only Infrared astronomy, but JAXA is also working on X-Ray Astronomy, Radio Astronomy, and launched many satellites to study the Sun.
+- Not only Infrared astronomy, but also JAXA is working on X-Ray Astronomy, Radio Astronomy.
+It has launched many satellites to study the Sun.
 Hinode satellite(Solar B) launched in 2006 to study the Sun.
 Hinode will be active until 2022.

 - U.S.A government-sponsored GPS and JAXA jointly developing four satellites under Quasi-Zenith Satellite System or Michibiki.
 Till 2018 four satellites (Michibiki 1, Michibiki 2, Michibiki 3, and Michibiki 4) are on the operational stage.
 After their successful launch, U.S.A is planning to send more seven satellites under the QZS project by 2020.

 - Japan also tried its luck in sending spacecraft to Mars.
-But in their maiden launch they were failed but did not lose their hope.
+They were initially failed on their maiden launch but did not lose hope.
 Currently JAXA is trying for human colonization in Moon and Mars.

-- JAXA launched the world’s first satellite GOSAT (Greenhouse Gas Observing Satellite is also known as Ibuki) which was dedicated to the greenhouse gas monitoring in 2008.
+- JAXA launched the world’s first satellite GOSAT (Greenhouse Gas Observing Satellite is also known as Ibuki)in 2008, which was dedicated to the greenhouse gas monitoring.
 Its main objective was to help scientists to study the density distribution of carbon dioxide in the atmosphere.